 A fire or explosion occurs from within a person's body without a direct external cause for ignition.
 There's often no warning and not much in the way of an explanation.

-, and thanks to the aura of mystery and strangeness surrounding these incidents, Spontaneous Human Combustion is an anomaly that some canít help but try and find a valid explanation for.
+A classic Urban Legend, hundreds of "allegedly true" accounts of this phenomenon have been reported for over centuries, the oldest known stories dating from as far back as the the mid 1600's, and thanks to the aura of mystery and strangeness surrounding these incidents, Spontaneous Human Combustion is an anomaly that some cant help but try and find a valid explanation for.

 Naturally, as this is a Death Trope, be prepared for some spoilers.

 - Rurouni Kenshin villain Makoto Shishio meets his end this way.
-The story indicates that after being badly burned, he lost all of his sweat glands and can only stay in the sun for limited periods.
+The story indicates that after being badly burned, he lost all of his sweat glands and can only fight for limited periods because of danger of overheating.
 The guy also has a Flaming Sword supposedly powered by the fat of people he's killed, which probably contributed to his end.
-While that detail is also totally pseudoscience, if you go with the assumption that spontaneous human combustion is possible, it's not that hard to believe it would happen to a guy wrapped in bandages covered in oil.
+While that detail is also total pseudoscience, if you go with the assumption that spontaneous human combustion is possible, it's not that hard to believe it would happen to a guy wrapped in bandages covered in oil.

 - In Hell Teacher Nube, a few documented cases of people just beginning to develop pyrokinesis end up consuming the person instead, because they have failed to develop the Required Secondary Powers to control their own flame.
 When Izuna suddenly starts to burst into flame at random times (reducing her clothes to ash, but leaving her otherwise unharmed) Nube worries that she could lose control and ignite herself.
 She manages to control these abilities at the last moment.